pymodbus-dev/pymodbus/README.rst

 Pymodbus can be used without any third party dependencies (aside from pyserial) and is a very lightweight project.

-Pymodbus also provides a lot os ready to use examples as well as a server/client simulator which can be controlled via REST Api and can be easily integrated into test suites.
+Pymodbus also provides a lot of ready to use examples as well as a server/client simulator which can be controlled via a REST API and can be easily integrated into test suites.

 Requires Python >= 3.8